Chrriis/DJ-Native-Swing/DJNativeSwing/Release/readme.txt

 The last call is blocking until all non-daemon threads terminate.
 This is a paranoid check as Swing applications usually call System.exit(int).

-If you want to use the layering mode for native components (look at the demo), you need the JNA files "jna.jar" and "jna_WindowUtils.jar" in your classpath.
+If you want to use the shaping mode for native components (cf the demo), you need the JNA files "jna.jar" and "jna_WindowUtils.jar" in your classpath.

 3. Any tutorial or demo?